 Trees are more than just part of our natural landscape.
-They provide shelter and food for wildlife, absorb carbon dioxide and produce breathable air, and add to the beauty of the world.
+They provide shelter and food for wildlife.
+They absorb carbon dioxide and produce breathable air.
+And one of the best things about trees is that they add to the beauty of the world.

 3. Strategically planting trees and shrubs can save you up to 25 percent on your energy bills.
 Not only do they provide shade in the summer, but serve as a windbreak in the winter, too.
 (Get more information on smart landscaping.)